Ben-PW/Spotlight2/README.md

 > [Benjamin Palfreeman-Watt, David Buil-Gil, Tomas Diviak, Nicholas Trajtenberg-Pareja]

 The primary purpose of the repository is to support reproduction of the simulation results and figures reported in the paper.
-The configuration file also exposes the main simulation parameters for users who wish to explore alternative conditions.
+However, the configuration file also allows the manual specification of a variety of simulation parameters for users who wish to explore alternative conditions.

 ## Overview